 Derived from the mission, goals and objectives of the service-learning program, the following policy statements provide general guidance to all parties as they plan together for a service-learning project.

-STUDENT CHOICE Students’ sincerely held beliefs, preferences and values will be reasonably accommodated in approving service-learning proposals.
+STUDENT CHOICE Students’ sincerely held beliefs, preferences and values will be reasonably accommodated in accepting service-learning proposals.

-NONDISCRIMINATION Consistent with accepted interpretation of affirmative action policies of the University of Wisconsin-Eau Claire, service-learning proposals will not be approved that exclude students, mentors and/or recipients from the service-learning activity based on race, religion, creed, color, sex, gender identity or expression, ancestry, national origin, age, marital status, sexual orientation, disability, veteran’s status, military service, arrest and conviction record or political affiliation.
+NONDISCRIMINATION Consistent with accepted interpretation of affirmative action policies of the University of Wisconsin-Eau Claire, service-learning proposals will not be accepted that exclude students, mentors and/or recipients from the service-learning activity based on race, religion, creed, color, sex, gender identity or expression, ancestry, national origin, age, marital status, sexual orientation, disability, veteran’s status, pregnancy, marital or parental status, military service, arrest and conviction record or political affiliation or any other category protected by law, including physical condition or developmental disability as defined in Wisconsin Statutes §51.01(5).
+Other sources include Wisconsin Statutes §36-12(1) and UW Regents Policy 14-6.

-WILLING RECIPIENTS To be approved, service-learning proposals must focus on willing recipients.
+WILLING RECIPIENTS To be accepted, service-learning proposals must focus on willing recipients.

-RELIGIOUS ACTIVITY Service-Learning proposals involving cooperation with faith-based organizations may be approved; however, this public university will not award credit for time spent directly involved in promoting religious doctrine, proselyting, or worship.
+RELIGIOUS ACTIVITY Service-Learning proposals involving cooperation with faith-based organizations may be accepted; however, this public university will not award credit for time spent directly involved in promoting religious doctrine, proselytizing, or worship.
 Students who wish to work with a faith-based organization are encouraged to consult the Center for Service-Learning in developing their proposals.

-FOR-PROFIT ACTIVITY Service-learning proposals involving for-profit agencies may be approved if they are part of an agency’s charitable activities.
-Service-learning proposals that focus on seeking private monetary profit will not be approved.
+FOR-PROFIT ACTIVITY Service-learning proposals involving for-profit agencies may be accepted if they are part of an agency’s charitable activities.
+Service-learning proposals that focus on seeking private monetary profit will not be accepted.

 PRE-ENROLLMENT EXPERIENCES Service-learning activities may be completed at any time between admission and graduation from UW-Eau Claire, although students with the support of the academic adviser may petition the Dean’s Office of the School/College in which they are enrolled to use pre-enrollment experiences in partial fulfillment of the requirement.